Electric Car (EV) Ready or Not?Driver

 Charging stations may be popping up all over our towns and cities but electric vehicles (EVs) are still a tiny fraction of the New Zealand vehicle fleet.
 It’s time for that to change… Electric cars are the future and NZ needs to buy into that future.

 C’mon people its 2018 and our new vehicle stats are still dominated by utes and SUVs.
-As we write, it’s October 2018 and the news is dominated by high fuel prices and the reasons for them.
 We’ve put ourselves in a position where we’re world leaders in terms of sustainable electricity generation, but we’re well back in the pack when it comes to using that power for getting ourselves around.

 International stats are a bit embarrassing.
 We’re lagging behind.
 The latest, August 2018 Ministry of Transort figures figures show that only about 1.3% of our vehicles are electric vehicles or hybrids of some type.
 Norway leads the way with 39.2% of its fleet but Sweden sits at 5.2 percent and we’re well behind many European countries, where around 2% of their cars are electric powered.
 The UK is at 1.9% and we’re only just ahead of the US’s 1.1%.